 - Less crowding that may cause alignment issues with your teeth

-- Prevent damage to neighboring teeth
+- Prevent damage to adjoining teeth

 - Reduce the risk of oral disease and inflammation

-- Lessen orofacial pain
+- Lessen facial pain

 - Prevent cysts, tumours, and jaw damage